bahmanm/lemmy-synapse/README.md

 * [Host dashboard](doc/img/host-stats.png)
 * [Docker dashboard](doc/img/docker-stats.png)

+## 1.1 CPU and RAM Requirements

+Based on the data from a handful of live lemmy-synapse installations:

+* It occupies a steady amount of 300-340MB of RAM.
+* CPU usage is almost always negligible and stays below 3-4% of a single core.

 # 2. Installation

 Great!
 You have decided to give lemmy-synapse a shot.
 There are only a couple of